ibm-cloud-docs/vpc/vpn-client-to-site-change-server-types.md

 1. Set up your [API environment](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup) with the correct variables.
 1. Find the VPN server that you want to upgrade:

-   Add ` | json_pp ` or ` | jq ` after the **curl** command to get a readable JSON string. `jq` is a third-party tool that is licensed under the [MIT license](https://stedolan.github.io/jq/download/). `jq` might not come preinstalled on all VPC images available when you create an instance.
+   Add ` | json_pp ` or ` | jq ` after the **curl** command to get a readable JSON string. `jq` is a third-party tool that is licensed under the [MIT license](https://stedolan.github.io/jq/download/).
+Some operating systems do not include `jq` by default.
+Install `jq` before use or substitute another JSON parser.
 The `json_pp` command is a JSON preprocessor that is typically installed by default on most Linux distributions.
    {: tip}

    ```bash